Scaling Manipulation Learning with Visual Kinematic Chain Prediction: Experiments

 \subsubsection{Open-X Embodiment}

 \textbf{Setup.} Open-X Embodiment (Open-X)~\citep{padalkar2023open} is a collection of video demonstrations of real-world manipulation tasks crowd-sourced from diverse environments.
-Since Open-X does not provide robot models such as URDF, and camera parameters are not available in most datasets, we select four datasets from Open-X and manually annotate the robot joint positions from $80$ demonstration videos with $1,1359$ frames.
-Using the annotated videos, we train a single VKT for the four datasets.
+Since Open-X does not provide robot models such as URDF, and camera parameters are not available in most datasets, we select four datasets from Open-X and manually annotate the robot joint positions from $80$ demonstration videos with $1,1359$ frames. \rbt{In future work, it is possible to apply robot keypoint detectors~\cite{lu2022pose, tian2023robot} to extract the kinematic chain without URDFs.} Using the annotated videos, we train a single VKT for the four datasets.
 Then, we train the network to predict low-level robot actions as in Figure~\ref{fig:deploy}.
 However, instead of freezing the VKT, we continue finetuning the entire network with the trained VKT as initial weights.
-For the BC transformer, we use the same training setup but randomly initialize the network.
+For the BCT, we use the same training setup but randomly initialize the network.

 \textbf{Results.} Figure~\ref{fig:openx} shows qualitative examples of the predicted kinematic chains (left) and compares the relative precision of BCT and VKT on the validation set (right).
 Let $\mathcal{L}_{vkt}$ and $\mathcal{L}_{bct}$ denote the L1 error of VKT and BCT, the relative precision of VKT is computed as $|\mathcal{L}_{vkt} - \mathcal{L}_{bct}| / \mathcal{L}_{vkt}$.
 Figure~\ref{fig:openx} shows that our VKT learns to predict kinematic chains from diverse real-world data, and visual kinematics forecasting can serve as a pre-training objective to improve imitation learning.